Born: 1934 in Montreal

 He released Death of a Ladies’ Man in 1977 which suffered from disagreements over mixing between him and its producer—Phil Spector.
 Recent Songs came in 1979.
 A six-year lapse followed, after which he did an album with Seattle-born Jennifer Warnes: Various Positions (1985).
 Cohen had met Warnes (who incidentally sang Canadian Buffy Sainte-Marie’s Oscar-winning song) in the mid-70s and had been collaborating and performing with her since then.

 In 1988, the more pop-oriented, electronic-tinged I’m Your Man came out and first introduced what has become one of Cohen’s best-known songs in Canada—“Everybody Knows”.
-The album went 4x Platinum in Norway.
 The Future was released in ’92, becoming his biggest success in Canada (in terms of studio albums), where it went 2x Platinum.
 Three tracks from the album were featured in the movie Natural Born Killers.
 A couple of tribute albums came out, the second of which was entitled Tower of Song and featured covers of Cohen’s songs by superstars like Billy Joel, Elton John, Sting, Peter Gabriel, and others.
 In the late-90s, Leonard Cohen became a Buddhist, spending time in a Zen retreat writing new material.
 New collaborations with Sharon Robinson led to her producing his next album, Ten New Songs (2001).
 It was a bestseller.
 Cohen released Dear Heather in 2004 and, at the age of 77, released Old Ideas in 2012 which topped the Canadian Billboard Albums Chart.
+Popular Problems did the same in 2014 and won the Album of the Year JUNO award.
+Shortly after the release of what was to become his final studio album, You Want It Darker, Leonard Cohen passed away at the age of 82.